MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/best-practices.md

      | Max payload size  | 10240 bytes (10KB) | |

      If you run into any of these limits, please contact the Playfab Support team for assistance.
 In the upper right-hand corner of Game Manager select the question mark icon, then select **Contact Us**.

+### I get an error “Query execution has exceeded the allowed limits” when I try to make a query.
+- This error occurs when the size of the result set or the number of rows in the result set exceeds the allowed limit.
+Try limiting the amount of data returned by scoping the query to relevant data using the *where*, *limit*, or *summarize* operators
+- Navigate to the **Event Export Tab** under **Data** on the **Title Overview** page in PlayFab Game Manager.
+Here you can partition the data by time or unique id and run multiple smaller queries.
+For example:

+        starttime = datetime(2020-01-01 00:00:00);

+        endtime = datetime(2020-01-02 00:00:00);

+        ['events.all'] | where FullName_Name == 'player_logged_in' and Timestamp >= starttime and Timestamp < endtime

+### I set truncationmaxsize and truncationmaxrecords variables to a larger value, but I am still getting an error.
+- PlayFab insights does not currently support setting these variables.
+See above for query formulation tips.

+### Will querying Insights data prevent events from being ingested?
+- No. PlayFab events will flow into your title’s database with no performance penalty.

+### My queries return a “Partial query failure: Low memory condition” error
+- This means the query is too complex and is unable to fit within the memory limits of your IPU Level.
+Try simplifying your query.
+For example, a summarize call may have too many groups, or you may be trying to operate on too many rows at once.
+You can also upgrade your IPU level to allow more memory to be allocated to each query.